-Some helpful tips for facilitating teamwork in NVivo:
+Here are some helpful tips for facilitating teamwork in NVivo:

 NVivo 1 for Windows: Getting Started - Basics of importing and coding different types of data sources.
 PREREQUISITE: Basic understanding of qualitative research methods is suggested, but not required.
 Watching this short tutorial on coding qualitative data before the workshop is recommended.

-Functionality of Windows vs. Mac:
+Functionality of NVivo in Windows vs. Mac:

-The Mac version of NVivo does not have the full functionality that the Windows Pro version has--see this comparison chart to explore the differences in functionality, and be sure to compare NVivo for Mac to NVivo Pro (the Windows version at GSU).
+The Mac version of NVivo does not have the full functionality that the Windows Pro version has--see this comparison chart to explore the differences in functionality, and be sure to compare NVivo for Mac to NVivo Plus (the Windows version at GSU).